paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-155-acceptance-of-gifts-and-services.md

 (3) for development of the recognized potential for future career service of the member.
 However, the benefits of such a fellowship, scholarship, or grant may be accepted by the member in addition to the member’s pay and allowances only to the extent that those benefits would be conferred upon the member if the education or training contemplated by that fellowship, scholarship, or grant were provided at the expense of the United States.
 In addition, if such a benefit, in cash or in kind, is for travel, subsistence, or other expenses, an appropriate reduction shall be made from any payment that is made for the same purpose to the member by the United States incident to the member’s acceptance of the fellowship, scholarship, or grant.

-**(b)** Each member of the armed forces who accepts a fellowship, scholarship, or grant in accordance with subsection (a) shall, before he is permitted to undertake the education or training contemplated by that fellowship, scholarship, or grant, agree in writing that, after he completes the education or training, he will serve on active duty for a period three times the length of the period of the education or training.
+**(b)** Each member of the armed forces who accepts a fellowship, scholarship, or grant in accordance with subsection (a) shall, before he is permitted to undertake the education or training contemplated by that fellowship, scholarship, or grant, agree in writing that, after he completes the education or training, he will serve on active duty for a period determined by the Secretary concerned, which may not be less than twice the length of the period of the education or training.
+Notwithstanding [section 2004(c) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section2004/c&num=0&edition=prelim), the service obligation required under this subsection may run concurrently with any service obligations incurred under chapter 101 of this title in accordance with regulations established by the Secretary concerned.

 ### Statutory Notes

 #### Amendments
+2024—Subsec. (b).
+Pub.
+L. 118–159 substituted “determined by the Secretary concerned, which may not be less than twice the length of the period of the education or training.
+Notwithstanding [section 2004(c) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section2004/c&num=0&edition=prelim), the service obligation required under this subsection may run concurrently with any service obligations incurred under chapter 101 of this title in accordance with regulations established by the Secretary concerned.” for “three times the length of the period of the education or training.”

 2022—Subsec. (a).
 Pub.
 L. 117–263, § 523(b)(1), (4), in introductory provisions, substituted “(or an individual designated by the President)” for “or his designee” and “the member—” for “him—”, and, in concluding provisions, substituted “the member’s” for “his” in two places and “the member” for “him”.

 Subsec. (a)(1).
 Pub.
 L. 117–263, § 523(b)(2), substituted “the field of the member” for “his field”.